For 600 years, wild and exotic creatures were held captive here by kings and queens

-Learn about the polar bear who fished in the Thames for his lunch, the ostrich that ate nails and many other surprising stories.
+Learn about the polar bear who fished in the Thames for his lunch, the ostrich who ate nails and many other surprising stories.

-Interactive multimedia displays allow you to experience the sights, sounds, and even smells of the animals!
-You will also find out what happened when they escaped...
+Experience the sights, sounds, and even smells of the animals through interactive displays and find out what happened when the royal beasts escaped...

 Animals were also exchanged throughout Europe as regal gifts, but sadly, they were often mistreated.

-If you look around, you will see many life-size sculptures of menagerie animals around the Tower by artist, Kendra Haste.
+As you explore around the Tower of London, you will see many life-size sculptures of menagerie animals by artist, Kendra Haste.